ayesha9142/cab-inquiry-reactjs/README.md

 3. Run `npm install` to install the project's dependencies.
 4. Run `npm start` to start the app.
 5. Open your browser and navigate to `http://localhost:3000`.

-## Contact

-If you have any questions or concerns about the app, please contact me via email: ayiixsha@gmail.com or +(91)7042659142